marianaalvarez/movie-collection-app/README.md

 so I can easily access my search history and see the movie details
 ```

-Scenario: movie stored in local storage
+Scenario: movie stored in cache

 ```
 Given the user has connectivity
 When the user opens the search screen
-And there's a movie stored in local storage
+And there's a movie stored in cache memory
 Then the app should display the movie
 ```

-Scenario: no movie stored in local storage
+Scenario: no movie stored in cache

 ```
 Given the user has connectivity
 When the user opens the search screen
-And there's no movie stored in local storage
+And there's no movie stored in cache memory
 Then the app should show a welcoming message
 ```